FV101LW/Final_Project/README.md

 -Certain Features needed to be implemented for 50% progress report:

 1. Home Page features
-2. Application Page
+2. Application Page (Page 2)
-3. About Us
+3. About Us (Page 3)
-4. Interactive Map
+4. Interactive Map (Page 4)
+5. Databank (Page 5)
+(Note: Doesn't have to be 100% complete, just has to show that they're functioning somehow)